 - Define how you will measure success.

 Bertrand Dupperin said, “Tell me how you will measure me, and I will tell you how I will behave.”
 This is true of our teams, our team members, and our leaders.
-After this success criteria have been defined, allow the team members to measure themselves in a safe environment where they can be open and honest about their maturity with a neutral facilitator.
-The process of actioning on the data is very powerful for teams.
+After this success criteria have been defined, allow the team members to measure themselves in a safe environment where they can be open and honest about their maturity with a neutral facilitator, using standardized questions across all teams.

 - Provide a way to help teams grow after you measure them.

 “Measurement without action is worthless data.”
 (Thanks, Sally, for another great bit of wisdom.)
-When you set up your Measure and Grow program, make sure it includes a way for teams to learn and mature.
+When you set up your Measure and Grow program, make sure it includes a way for teams to learn and mature, as the process of actioning on data is very powerful.

-Some of the common ones we see are:
+Some of the common paths we see organizations implement are:

-- Dojo teams—high-performing teams paired with new or immature teams to help them learn
+- Dojo teams—high-performing teams paired with new and/or immature teams to help them learn

 - Pre-defined learning paths for teams using instructor-led or virtual learning